Black-hat SEO (search engine optimization) tactics just don’t cut it anymore.

 Plus, to the discriminating reader, keyword-stuffed pages are hard to read and often just annoying.

-While keyword-optimizing a content is still crucial, webmasters and SEOs should observe best practices for post Penguin SEO.
+While keyword-optimizing a content is still crucial, webmasters and SEOs should observe best practices for post algo-update SEO.
 Above all, remember to write for the reader, not for the search engines, and traffic will flow naturally to your site.

 Hiding Text